processone/docs.ejabberd.im/content/admin/installation.md

 5. Select the installer language you prefer, then click "Forward" to go through necessary installation steps:
     - accepting the license agreement,
     - selecting the installation directory,
-    - defining the ejabberd server domain: **be sure to type `localhost` here** unless you know what you are doing – by default, this field will display the name of your computer on the local network,
+    - defining the XMPP domain: by default, it's set to the name of your computer on the local network. **if unsure, type `localhost` here**,
     - setting the administrator username,
     - setting the administrator password,
-    - selecting if this ejabberd instance will be part of a cluster: if you install locally or to explore ejabberd select "No",
+    - selecting if this ejabberd instance will be part of a cluster: for simple local install, just select "No",
     - start the installation,
 6. After successful installation, let's launch ejabberd using the Terminal.
 In the command line, go to the installation folder and execute `./bin/ejabberdctl live`.
 This will start ejabberd in an interactive live mode with some useful messages printed in the Terminal.
 7. Now you can go to the web dashboard at `http://localhost:5280/admin` and type the username `admin` and the `password` for access.
 The next step is to get to know [how to configure ejabberd](https://docs.ejabberd.im/admin/configuration/).